Tosox/moddb-comment-notifier/README.md

 3. **Create Config Files**

+Before running the script, you must create a `config.toml` and `template.txt` file.
+There are a `config-example.toml` and `template-example.txt` provided which you can copy and edit.

 * `config.toml`: stores credentials, SMTP settings, and monitored users
 * `template.txt`: the email body (supports {name}, {author}, {content}, {url})

 ## 📁 `config.toml` Configuration

-Before running the script, you must create a `config.toml` file.
-There is a `config-example.toml` provided which you can copy and edit.

 ### ⌚ Script Schedule (`[schedule]`)